How to create a work breakdown structure and why you should

 As you make a work breakdown structure, use the following rules for best results:

-- The 100% rule.
-The work represented by your WBS must include 100% of the work necessary to complete the overarching goal without including any extraneous or unrelated work.
-Also, child tasks on any level must account for all of the work necessary to complete the parent task.
+- The 100% rule: The work represented by your WBS must include 100% of the work necessary to complete the overarching goal without including any extraneous or unrelated work.

-- Mutually exclusive.
-Do not include a sub-task twice or account for any amount of work twice.
-Doing so would violate the 100% rule and will result in miscalculations as you try to determine the resources necessary to complete a project.
+- Mutual exclusivity: Do not include a subtask twice or account for any amount of work twice.
+Doing so would violate the 100% rule and lead to miscalculations when determining the resources needed to complete a project.

-- Outcomes, not actions.
-Remember to focus on deliverables and outcomes rather than actions.
+- Outcomes, not actions: Focus on deliverables and outcomes, not actions.
 For example, if you were building a bike, a deliverable might be “the braking system” while actions would include “calibrate the brake pads.”

-- Three levels.
-Generally speaking, a WBS should include about three levels of detail.
-Some branches of the WBS will be more subdivided than others, but if most branches have about three levels, the scope of your project and the level of detail in your WBS are about right.
+- Three levels: Generally speaking, a WBS should include about three levels of detail.
+However, some branches of the WBS will be more subdivided than others.

-- Make assignments.
-Every work package should be assigned to a specific team or individual.
-If you have made your WBS well, there will be no work overlap so responsibilities will be clear.
+- Make assignments: Every work package should be assigned to a specific team or individual.
+There should be no overlap in work, so responsibilities are clear.

 Work breakdown structure example

-As you are thinking about how to make a work breakdown structure, let’s look at an example.
-This is a work breakdown structure for building a house.
+As you think about how to make a work breakdown structure, let’s look at an example of building a house.

 Work breakdown structure formats